 Approaching the Thieves

-How to approach copyright thieves, or those who misrepresent you and/or your career.
+This page explains how to approach copyright thieves, or those who misrepresent you and/or your career.

 *** If you are dealing with any of the companies listed on page 1, you would be advised to skip straight ahead to action number 8 ***